sohamda/organizing-java-backend/README.md

 Consider, a Java application, comprise of several microservices and modules, and in the heart of the application, there is a Message Broker.
 This article talks about how you can organize this backend code and be tied together with a common pipeline, with clean release and branching strategies.

->put an architecture diagram here
+> TODO: put an architecture diagram here

 ### Pipeline